coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 by making the same kind of skill check in a cooperative effort.
 If you roll a 10 or higher on your check, the character you are helping gets a +2 bonus to his or her check, as per the rule for favorable conditions.
-(You can't take 10 on a skill check to aid another.)
-In many cases, a character's help won't be beneficial, or only a limited number of characters can help at once.
+(You can’t take 10 on a skill check to aid another.)
+In many cases, a character’s help won’t be beneficial, or only a limited number of characters can help at once.

-In cases where the skill restricts who can achieve certain results you can't aid another to grant a bonus to a task that your character couldn't achieve alone.
+In cases where the skill restricts who can achieve certain results you can’t aid another to grant a bonus to a task that your character couldn’t achieve alone.

 #### Skill Synergy

-It's possible for a character to have two skills that work well together.
+It’s possible for a character to have two skills that work well together.
 In general, having 5 or more ranks in one skill gives the character a +2 bonus on skill checks with each of its synergistic skills, as noted in the skill description.
 In some cases, this bonus